Kahiltna Basecamp

 A climber in green pants and an orange jacket is ascending a snow and rock pitch below an overhanging rock prow.

 The Kahiltna base camp is the launching point for hopeful climbers on Denali's standard West Buttress route.
 It also hosts a convenient venue for a multitude of technical mountaineering and alpine climbing routes varying in difficulty and commitment factors.
 From day trips on steep snow climbs and exposed ridges to challenging icy couloirs, or multi day varied alpine routes on challenging test-pieces.
 The word “Kahiltna” is a derivative of Kagheltnu Li’a, meaning glacier of river that flows directly in the Dena'ina Athabascan language.
-Many of the other prominent mountains viewed from the Kahiltna base camp have original indigenous names:
+Many of the other prominent mountains viewed from the Kahiltna base camp also have original indigenous names:

 • “Denali” is a derivative of Deenaalee, meaning the tall one in the Koyukon language from indigenous peoples that lived north of the Alaska Range.
 As viewed from south of the Alaska Range, in the Dena’ina language the mountain is referred to as Dghelay Ka’a meaning mountain-big.